 Visit Nearby Salt Point and other California State Parks too

 California State Parks has also teamed with Google Maps allowing you to visit many of our beautiful parks as well right from your computer, tablet or smartphone A total of 110 state park destinations have been filmed using Google Trekker, a backpack-mounted camera that provides 360-degree footage.

 For a listing of all the State Parks with views taken by Google Trekker click here.

 Give Google Street View A Whirl Now!

-Why not take any one of the self-guided tours listed below now and tell us you think of it?
+Why not take any one of the Google Street View self-guided tours using listed below now?
+When you’re done, tell us what you think of it.